top of page

 Art Buyers

-Why then do people buy an artwork, especially one that costs more than a meal at a good restaurant or a piece of furniture?
-Several possibilities come to mind: decoration, souvenir, investment, the real allure of owning a one-of-a-kind original, affirmation in owning part of trend, culture-credit possessing fine art, as well as a genuine interest in and love for the artwork.
-In the last instance (one that most interests me), the artwork does something to or with you.
-It expresses something that makes you see more deeply, or differently, makes you feel something that matters to you personally, that grabs your attention or makes you want to see it again.
+Those who do buy artworks likely have assorted reasons for their purchase that include decorative fit, souvenir, investment, the allure of owning a unique original, culture-credit in possessing fine art, as well as a genuine interest in and love for the artwork.
+In the last instance (the one that most interests me), the artwork does something to or with you.
+It isn't always something nice or pretty, but it's something that registers personally, makes you see more deeply or differently, makes you feel something that matters to you.
 You feel something in the artwork that you need or want to feel.
-It acknowledges a part of you, stays with you, and holds something for you, perhaps changing a bit as often you look at it.
-It becomes a companion, not just a purchased commodity.
-I'm both excited and grateful if and when I can buy an artwork that can be a companion.
-I'm over the moon when I can create an artwork that connects that way!
+It acknowledges a part of you, stays with you, and holds something for you worth keeping sight of, perhaps changing a bit as often you look at it.
+That art becomes a companion, not just a purchased commodity.
+I'm excited and grateful to purchase an artwork like that, and over the moon if I create one that connects that way!

 Seeing and experiencing art as a companion may be too personal a conclusion for some.
-It derives from my introspections while painting a work that is significant to me.
-It is also based on my reactions to artworks I've been able to purchase over the years and those I remember wishing I could have taken with me.
+It's based on my introspections while painting a work that is significant to me, on my reactions to artworks I've been able to purchase over the years, and on those I wish I could have.
 It certainly doesn't happen with every artwork I see.
-But I love looking at art and know that art which affects me changes over time and travels
+I've learned that art which affects me changes over time and exposure to art.

-I think the companion - commodity distinction offers a useful insight to those who wonder about the value of just looking at art or even buying it.
+I think the companion/commodity distinction offers a useful insight to those who question the value of art.
 As a commodity, art may be a good investment, a decoration that fits well with a given setting, a unique thing that draws attention, or whatever external reason led to its purchase.
-Art that engages a relationship is even more.
-It gains the subjective quality of being a companion, sharing a bit of one's life while also contributing a bit to it.
-That artwork remains vital and alive.
+Art that engages a relationship means even more.
+It gains the subjective quality of being a companion: sharing some one's life while also contributing something to it.
+That kind of artwork remains vital and alive.

 Janet's Store